officelearn/azure-docs.sv-se/articles/azure-maps/tutorial-create-store-locator.md

     function setMapToUserLocation() {
         //Request the user's location.
         navigator.geolocation.getCurrentPosition(function(position) {
-            //Convert the Geolocation API position to a longitude and latitude position value that the map can interpret and center the map over it. map.setCamera({
+            //Convert the Geolocation API (Preview) position to a longitude and latitude position value that the map can interpret and center the map over it. map.setCamera({
                 center: [position.coords.longitude, position.coords.latitude],
                 zoom: maxClusterZoomLevel + 1